Oracle-Efficient Online Learning and Auction Design: Online Auction Design

 \section{Online Auction Design}

 In this section, we apply the general techniques developed in Section~\ref{sec:ftpl} to obtain oracle-efficient no-regret algorithms for several common auction classes.

 Consider a mechanism-design setting in which a seller wants to allocate $k \geq 1$ heterogeneous resources to a set of $n$ bidders.
 The allocation to a bidder $i$ is a subset of $\{1, \dots, k\}$, which we represent as a vector in $\{0,1\}^k$, and the seller has some feasibility constraints on the allocations across bidders.
 Each bidder $i\in [n]$ has a combinatorial valuation function $v_i\in \V$, where $\V\subseteq \bigParens{\set{0,1}^k \rightarrow [0,1]}$.
 We use $\vec{v}\in\V^n$ to denote the vector of valuation functions across all bidders.
 A special case of the setting is that of multi-item auctions for $k$ heterogeneous items, where each resource is an item and the feasibility constraint simply states that no item is allocated to more than one bidder.
-Another special case is that of \emph{single-parameter (service-based) environments} in which each resource is a service, e.g., receiving a bundle of items in combinatorial auctions with single minded bidders.
-Formally, each bidder’s allocation is in $\{0, 1\}$, so we treat this as a setting with $k=1$ resources where the seller has some constraints on which bidders can receive a service simultaneously.
-We describe this in more detail in Section~\ref{sec:VCG}.
+Another special case is that of \emph{single-parameter (service-based) environments}, which we describe in more detail in \Sec{VCG}.

 An auction $a$ takes as input a \emph{bid profile} consisting of reported valuations for each bidder, and returns both the allocation for each bidder $i$ and the price that he is charged.
 In this work, we only consider \emph{truthful auctions}, where each bidder maximizes his utility by reporting his true valuation, irrespective of what other bidders report.
 We therefore make the assumption that each bidder reports $v_i$ as their bid and refer to $\vec v$ not only as the valuation profile, but also as the bid profile throughout the rest of this section.
 The allocation that the bidder $i$ receives is denoted $\vq_i(\vec v)\in\set{0,1}^k$ and the price that he is charged is $p_i(\vec v)$; we allow sets $\vq_i(\vec v)$ to overlap across bidders, and drop the argument $\vec v$ when it is clear from the context.
 We consider bidders with quasilinear utilities: the utility of bidder $i$ is $v_i(\vq_i(\vec v)) - p_i(\vec v)$.
-For an auction $a$ with price function $\vec p(\cdot)$, we denote by $\rev(a, \vec v)$ the \emph{revenue of the auction} for bid profile $\vec v$, i.e., $\rev (a, \vec v) = \sum_{i\in[n]} p_i(\vec v)$.}
+For an auction $a$ with price function $\vec p(\cdot)$, we denote by $\rev(a, \vec v)$ the \emph{revenue of the auction} for bid profile $\vec v$, i.e., $\rev (a, \vec v) = \sum_{i\in[n]} p_i(\vec v)$.